 Exercise 3: Cluster the words

-Instruction: Classify the words into two groups depending on whether they are related to age or to birthday celebration.
+Instruction: Classify the following words into two groups depending on whether they are related to birthday celebration or to age and how to express it.

 Exercise 4: Translate and use in a sentence